Cracker Barrel Recipes

 Directions

-• Wrap each wedge in crescent dough.
-Place in pan.
+• Wrap each apple wedge in a crescent roll triangle.

-• Pour soda around edges of pan.
-Sprinkle with cinnamon.
+• Pour soda around the edges of the pan.

 Notes